dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 are also supporting this operating-system-level virtualization concept?

-I'm pretty sure that in the future they will be supported by Docker natively, because since Docker version 0.9 they decoupled the execution environment logic into supporting different execution drivers.
+I'm pretty sure that in the future they will be supported by Docker natively, because since Docker version 0.9 Docker developers decoupled the execution environment logic into supporting different execution drivers.

-Basically you can write a backend execution driver for Docker Engine for your operating system if it has some kind of containerization primitives in place that allows any process to run in a sandboxed environment.
+Basically you can write a backend execution driver for Docker Engine for your operating system if it has some kind of containerization primitives in place that would allow a process to run in a sandboxed environment.

 As far as I know there already is an execution driver available to FreeBSD, although it's still considered experimental project.